sylk80/tictactoe_team/NOTES.md

 -   ✅ Add Scenario for the horizontal winning condition
 -   ✅ Create separate step files and features for different winning conditions
 -   ✅ Horizontal winning uat 2.2.
 BDD test green

+# Pomodoro 26

+Driver: Julian

+-   UAT 2.3 - Diagonal winning condition
+-   unit tests
+    -   Then Player X has 3 X marks diagonally from top-left to bottom-right
+    -   Then Player X has 3 X marks diagonally from top-right to bottom-left
+    -   Then the "PLAYER X WON!" message is printed
+    -   Then the game ends